akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold nodded and with a sharp jerk of the reins, turned his horse toward the Roman road.
 Several men from the village followed, their shields slung over their backs, waving back to the small crowd gathered at the gates.
 Beatrice watched until the dust of their small column dissolved into the summer haze and a loneliness hung about her.

-Beside her, the blacksmith's wife let out a long, heavy sigh.
-‘At least we'll have time to get this place tidy while the men are away.’
+Beside her, the blacksmith’s wife let out a long, heavy sigh.
+‘At least we’ll have time to get this place tidy while the men are away.’
 She wiped her hands on her apron.

 ---